divio/divio-cloud-docs/how-to/deploy-django.rst

         urlpatterns.extend(static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT))

-..  _django-create-deploy-CMD:
+..  _deploy-django-CMD:

 Extend the ``Dockerfile``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Append to a command to the ``Dockerfile`` that will collect static files.
 Finally, depending which application gateway
-server :ref:`you installed above <django-create-deploy-requirements>`, include the appropriate command to launch the
+server :ref:`you installed above <deploy-django-requirements>`, include the appropriate command to launch the
 application when a container starts:

 ..  code-block:: Dockerfile